 - Brock report, in terms of strenghtening the help available to children and families who are 'vulnerable', 'known' or 'on the radar', while taking into account barriers to early intervention

 - Christie Commission, which recommends an emphasis on prevention and early intervention for both child wellbeing and budgets

 - Daniel review of response to child neglect in Scotland

 The pilot programme will promote the sharing of knowledge across education, health and children's services to identify existing areas of good practice, as well as areas where improvements can be made.

 We will also bring in new legislation to update the provisions in section 12 of the Children and Young Persons (Scotland) Act 1937: cruelty to persons under 16.

 Updating the 80-year-old law is essential to reflect our modern understanding of the impact of emotional abuse and neglect, as well as physical harm.

-We will consult on the scope and nature of the legislation later this year.
+We will consult on the scope and nature of the legislation at a later date.